 - Check out the product info, downloads, and documentation for Pivotal Cloud Foundry

 About the Author

-Dat works as a Senior Data Scientist at Pivotal Labs.
-His focus is to help clients understanding their data and accordingly how it can be used to add value.
-To do so, he employs a wide range of machine learning algorithms, statistics and open-source tools to solve his clients’ problems.
-He is a regular speaker and has spoken at PyData Berlin, London, San Francisco and Cloud Foundry Summit 2016.
-His background is in Operations Research and Econometrics and he received his MSc in Economics from Humboldt University of Berlin.Follow on Twitter More Content by Dat Tran
+Dat works as a Senior Data Scientist at Pivotal.
+His focus is helping clients understand their data and how it can be used to add value.
+To do so, he employs a wide range of machine learning algorithms, statistics, and open source tools to help solve his clients’ problems.
+He is a regular speaker and has presented at PyData and Cloud Foundry Summit.
+His background is in operations research and econometrics.
+Dat received his MSc in economics from Humboldt University of Berlin.Follow on Twitter More Content by Dat Tran